-Pin valley is reachable from Kaza town.
-Drive from Kaza towards Dhankar monastery.
-And you will come across a bridge that cuts across the Spiti river.
-From then on once you cross the river it is one road to Pin valley.
+Pin valley is easily reachable from Kaza town.
+As mentioned earlier, simply drive from Kaza towards Dhankar monastery.
+You will come across a bridge that cuts across the Spiti river.
+From then on, once you cross the river, it is a one-way road to Pin valley.

 Best Time to Visit Pin Valley

 I am not a big fan of cold weather.
 This is why I have not yet set on a Snow Leopard expedition.